Jean Jacques Rousseau

-50 Quotations
+50 quotations

 A country cannot subsist well without liberty, nor liberty without virtue.